How to Become a Pilot: Your Step-by-Step Guide to a Career in the Air

 - Complete ground training through a certified flight instructor or home-study course—This should cover topics like the principles of aerodynamics, stall recovery techniques, radio communication protocols, and navigation using visual flight rules (VFR).
 The instructor must endorse you as being ready to take the knowledge exam.

 - Pass a written knowledge exam with a grade of at least 70 percent—This involves going to an FAA-approved testing center and answering 60 multiple-choice questions in 2.5 hours.
-In 2018, more than 32,000 students took the private pilot knowledge exam, and 91 percent of them passed.4
+FAA data shows that, in 2018, more than 32,000 students took the private pilot knowledge exam, and 91 percent of them passed.

 - Log at least 35 to 40 hours of flight time, depending on whether you train under Part 61 or Part 141—This should include at least 10 hours of solo flying, five hours of which must be dedicated to cross-country flights.
 Your flight instructor must also verify in your logbook that you have demonstrated sufficient skills in pre-flight procedures, takeoffs, landings, navigation, stalls, night operations, and more.

 - Pass a practical flying test (known as a checkride) administered by an FAA-designated evaluator—This includes an oral exam as well as the actual flying portion.
 You will have to demonstrate different maneuvers like steep turns, stall recovery, and various takeoffs and landings.
 The whole thing takes about four hours.

 Once you receive your private pilot license, you are qualified to operate single-engine aircraft under visual flight rules.
 That means you can fly in clear weather conditions.